Oncotaxel Injection

 Bone Marrow Suppression and Infection Risk

-Profound neutropenia exposes patients to serious infections, warranting prophylactic measures such as granulocyte colony-stimulating factors (G-CSFs) when appropriate.
+Profound neutropenia exposes patients to a high risk of serious infections, warranting the use of prophylactic measures such as granulocyte colony-stimulating factors (G-CSFs) when appropriate.

 Fluid Retention and Edema Management